ahawkins/raa-screencast/steps.md

     need a name, email, amount, and description.
 Amount is a number and the rest are string primitives.
 So the first step is to test that these values can be assigned and read back.
+  * Time to make the tests pass.
+Obviously we need to declare these classes somewhere.
+I like to have one file called `app`.
+It requires all the other files.
+For now let's create an `app` directory that contains `send_invoice_form.rb`.
+We'll reorganize this directory once we have more files.